-The use of vendor and brand names should be avoided unless extremely necessary for the test performance.
+The use of vendor and brand names should be avoided unless essential for test performance.
 One paragraph at the beginning of the Detection section should be included to cover all mentions of brand names (see previous section "3.
 Methodology" on "brand names").
-The generic wording should be: